ChristianSiegert/panoptikos/README.md

 In general, to compile assets, we have to call Java programs, namely Closure Stylesheets and Closure Compiler.
 Since Java programs can't be called in a Google App Engine Go sandbox, the asset compiler can't be a part of the actual Google App Engine Panoptikos app and had to be moved to a normal, standalone Go program.

-The asset compiler must be run manually.
-The rules are:
+The rules are for compiling assets are:

-* If you modify a CSS file, even if you just want to test the changes locally in your development environment, you must run the asset compiler to create a single, new CSS file that contains the updated code:
+* If you modify a CSS or JavaScript file, you don't have to run the asset compiler as long as you test the code in your development environment.

+* If you deploy the app to Google App Engine, you must run the asset compiler before deployment to create a single, new CSS or JavaScript file that contains the updated code:

 	```
 	$ cd $GOPATH/src/github.com/ChristianSiegert/panoptikos
 	$ /usr/local/go/bin/go run assetcompiler/main.go -compile-css=true
 	```

-* If you modify a JavaScript file, you don't have to run the asset compiler as long as you test the code locally in your development environment.
-But before you deploy the app to Google App Engine, you must run the asset compiler to create a single, new JavaScript file that contains the updated code:

 	```
 	$ cd $GOPATH/src/github.com/ChristianSiegert/panoptikos
 	$ /usr/local/go/bin/go run assetcompiler/main.go -compile-js=true
 	```

-If you don't develop on a Mac, you may have to adjust the path to the normal Go binary.
+You may have to adjust the path to the standard Go binary if you don't develop on a Mac.